StarGate01/chrzwatch-firmware/README.md

 You can use the Android app "**nRF Connect**" (https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) to test the Bluetooth functions.
 Sometimes, connecting takes multiple tries.

 Various other apps like e.g. **FitoTrack** (https://play.google.com/store/apps/details?id=de.tadris.fitness&hl=en&gl=US) are able to read the heartrate from this sensor.
-The device has to be paired.
+Update: The device has not to be bonded in the recent version.

 ## Stock firmware